sukiboo/historical-asset-prices/README.md

-# Historical Asset Prices
+# 🗃️ Historical Asset Prices 🗃️

-A Python script to retrieve historical prices for stocks, options, crypto, and forex at minute intervals using the [massive](https://github.com/massive-com/client-python) library.
+A Python script to retrieve historical prices for stocks, options, crypto, and forex at minute intervals using the [~~Polygon.io~~ Massive](https://github.com/massive-com/client-python) library.

 ## Overview

 This repository retrieves historical price data for stocks, options, crypto, and forex at a minute interval and saves the data to the `/data` directory, organized by asset type and ticker in Parquet format.
+Note that the data contains raw historical prices that are not adjusted for inflation, dividends, stock splits, etc.

 ## Setup